WeirdMidas/SkySceneAddon/README.md

 ### Optimization recommendations based on manufacturer solutions (such as OnePlus, Samsung, Google, etc.)

 #### For low-memory devices:
-- If you have little RAM and want better multitasking, instead of using the AOSP amount, use the amount used by OnePlus devices:
+- If you have little RAM and have LRU but want better multitasking, instead of using the AOSP amount, use the amount used by OnePlus devices:
 - 2GB RAM = 1.2GB ZRAM
+- 3GB RAN = 2GB ZRAM
 - 4GB RAM = 2.5GB ZRAM
 - These values ​​allow a slightly larger margin for these memory amounts, allowing up to 13% more data to be stored in ZRAM compared to the AOSP value.
 This is achieved using the lz4 compression algorithm, which is used by OnePlus due to its high compression and decompression speeds.
 - For those who want to store as much data as possible in memory, use Aosp or Oneplus ZRAM values, but use the zstd compression algorithm.
-With zstd, you trade off higher CPU usage and slower compression and decompression speeds, with the amount of compressed data double or even triple compared to lz4, depending on the processor's power.
+With zstd, you trade off higher CPU usage, slower compression and decompression speeds and possible stalls at high memory usage (around 80-85% ZRAM usage), with the amount of compressed data double or even triple compared to lz4, however, don't follow this idea if you have a weak processor, have at least one that is minimally competent, because zstd can be a bit problematic on these weaker processors.
 - Use smart writeback as used on Samsung devices, but use writeback values ​​as low as 2GB to 6GB.
 Above these values, you may have useless "extra space."

 #### For high-perf devices:

 - The same tips (less ZRAM size) for lowmem devices apply to high-perf devices.
 The difference with smart writeback is that a larger spacing between writes/frees is recommended to capture as much idle data as possible and store it.
 Recommended between 120 seconds (the system's basic reclaim time, synchronizing the two) or every 10 minutes.
 The longer the time, the less impact on power consumption and the greater the capacity to group idle data to send to storage, which can free up significant ZRAM depending on the situation.
 - If you're a "Google-like" user, set the writeback to be applied every hour, which is Google's recommended standard.
+- If your device is a "modern high perf" (aka has at least 6GB of RAM but a good processor), choose to use the zstd algorithm, modern and more powerful devices like Samsung's use this algorithm, exchanging a little power from their processors for a massively larger amount of data stored in ZRAM.

 #### General